rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 And it's still quite fast: The exhaustive test suite of `expect-redux` with 70 individual testcases takes less than 2 seconds on my machine to run, even though it creates redux stores for each test, uses `setTimeout` to "assert" that something won't happen and tests how errors are rendered.

-`expect-redux` ultimately allows me to run fast tests that are integrated into `react`, `redux` and whatever middleware or process manager I'm using, that at the same time very expressively assert that a specific feature is working.
+`expect-redux` ultimately allows me to write tests that are integrated into `react`, `redux` or whatever middleware or process manager I'm using, and at the same time it allows me to very expressively assert that a specific feature is working.

 <small>A sample test that mounts the whole `App`, clicks a button and asserts that a certain method is dispatched (from the [`redux-thunk-example`](https://github.com/rradczewski/expect-redux/blob/master/examples/redux-thunk-example/src/App.t-effect.test.js#L8-L21)):</small>